 - a.
 Minutes of sub-committees from the following:

 - i.
 Quality and Policy Committee

 - ii.
 Learning, Teaching and Assessment Committee

 - iii.
 Academic Titles Sub-Committee

 - iv.
 Research Committee

 - v.
 Boards of Studies

-- vi.
-Appeals Boards.

-- b. from the Dean, the ESFA (apprenticeships)

-Year-End Report (to be noted at the joint meeting with

-the Board of Governors).

 Reserved Business

 3. The student representatives on the Academic Board shall not be entitled to receive papers, participate in or be present for discussions relating to the admission or academic assessment and examination of individual students or affecting the appointment, promotion or personal affairs of a member of staff of the University.
 The Chair shall decide whether a matter falls within the terms of the above proviso.